corda/corda-docs-portal/content/en/docs/corda-os/4.4/key-concepts-djvm.md

 without inflicting any side-effects that might later affect the computation.

-{{< important >}}
-The code in the DJVM module has not yet been integrated with the rest of the platform.
-It will eventually become a part of the node and enforce deterministic and secure execution of smart contract code, which is mobile and may propagate around the network without human intervention.

-Currently, it stands alone as an evaluation version.
-We want to give developers the ability to start trying it out and get used to developing deterministic code under the set of constraints that we envision will be placed on contract code in the future.

-{{< /important >}}

 ## Non-Determinism

 For a program running on the JVM, non-determinism could be introduced by a range of sources, for instance: